In the beginning

 So, a few months ago I had a Google employee ask me if I was interested in joining their team.
 As I said, I'm super happy with what I'm doing at the moment but I didn't want to turn down the chance to interview or even work for Google.
 I happily passed along my resume and that was the end of that for about 5-6 months.

 Cut to about 3 weeks ago, I received an email from a Google recruiter asking if I was interested in a software engineer job down in Boston.
 I told her I was and we arranged a phone interview.

-At this point I was really excited because its always been a bit of a dream of mine to work for Google but I have always assumed two things:
+At this point I was really excited because it's always been a bit of a dream of mine to work for Google but I have always assumed two things:

-- Google only hires people with a well versed background in many programming languages.
+* Google only hires those with an educational background in Computer Science * Google only hires people with a well versed background in many programming languages.